“We must put the needs of those who are loneliest first”

-The British Red Cross has published a report, Life after Lockdown, which shows that 41 per cent of UK adults surveyed feel lonelier since lockdown began, with 33 per cent saying they haven’t had a meaningful conversation in the last week.
+The British Red Cross has published a report, Life after Lockdown, which shows that 41 per cent of UK adults surveyed feel lonelier since the first lockdown began, with 33 per cent saying they haven’t had a meaningful conversation in the last week.

 More than a third of people (37 per cent) say their neighbours are like strangers to them and 31 per cent of adults feel they have no one to turn to.

 FORTY-ONE PER CENT OF UK ADULTS FEEL LONELIER SINCE LOCKDOWN BEGAN.